 Real-World Impact

-Several accounts by different companies demonstrate a significant decrease in duplicates and completion of tasks in a very short time with the automation of lead-to-account matching.
-By implementing an automated lead-to-account matching solution, they achieved:
+Several accounts by different companies demonstrate a significant decrease in duplicates and completion of tasks in a very short time with the automation of CRM lead matching.
+By implementing a lead-to-account automation solution, they achieved:

 - A 40% reduction in duplicate records.